 No changes are proposed for the original MND recommended mitigation measures.
-The proposal to authorize the continued operation of an existing cannabis cultivation site consisting of 35,650 square feet of outdoor cultivation with ancillary processing activities is fully consistent with the impacts identified and adequately mitigated in the original MND.
+The proposal to authorize the continued operation of an existing cannabis cultivation site consisting of 33,699 square feet of outdoor and 650 square feet of mixed light commercial cannabis cultivation activities for a total of 34,349 sf and an additional 3,435 sf of ancillary propagation is fully consistent with the impacts identified and adequately mitigated in the original MND.
 The project is conditioned to implement responsible agency recommendations, resulting in no significantly adverse environmental effects beyond those identified in the MND.
-Compliance with the CMMLUO ensures consistency with the adopted MND and provides for mitigation of all project related impacts to a less-than-significant level.
+Compliance with the CMMLUO ensures consistency with the adopted MND and provides for mitigation of all projects related impacts to a less-than-significant level.